Climate Safer Village Leaving Guidelines and Exit Policies

 Additional exit information relevant to living within the reality of the external society: criminal acts

-While the ClimateSafe Village program attempts to adopt practices that eliminate the problems of the outside world, unless the program grows to the scale of a nation, it will always be subject to the laws of the surrounding society.
+While the CCPARM and ClimateSafe Village program aim to adopt practices that eliminate problems from the outside world, unless it grows to the scale of a nation, it will always be subject to the laws of the surrounding society.
 While the ClimateSafe Village will do as much as possible to counter adverse conditions outside of the ecovillage, complete protection is impossible.
-So an actual condition of the ClimateSafe Village Social Contract is that all members must comply with external law.
+So, an actual condition of the CCPARM and ClimateSafe Village Social Contract is that all members must comply with external law.

-A standard of practice that generally occurs is that the ClimateSafe Village will be asked to allow external law enforcement free access to patrol the ClimateSafe Village.
+A standard of practice is that the CCPARM and ClimateSafe Village will be asked to allow external law enforcement free access to patrol the ClimateSafe Village.
 So the condition that members must comply with external law implies that members support this practice and use ClimateSafe Village methods to make it a positive practice.

 The issue of crime

-The condition of external law also implies ClimateSafe Village’s response to another factor: crime.
+The condition of external law also implies CCPARM and ClimateSafe Village’s response to another factor: crime.
 A basic tenet of the Social Contract is the adoption of Personalized Democracy.
 Because of its structure, almost all conditions that lead to “crime” in current society will no longer be present.
 This means the ClimateSafe Village itself is not expected to require or have a significant “police” component.
-However, if an ecovillage member does something seriously harmful, it will probably also constitute a crime by the standards of the surrounding eco-community.
+However, if an ecovillage member commits a serious harm, it will likely also constitute a crime under the standards of the surrounding eco-community.
 In such a case, an appointed ClimateSafe Village coordinator would be expected to notify the appropriate external law enforcement for action.

-The issue of breeches of the Social Contract
+The issue of breaches of the Social Contract

 Instead, the basis for addressing social behavior is through “positive” reinforcement.
 Principle 4 of Personalized Democracy states: “Rewards in proportion to social contribution.”
 Through its collective productivity and surpluses, the ClimateSafe Village will always seek to provide a “livable” level of “basic life support.”
 Most members will enjoy a lifestyle well above that level.
 Their contribution to the ecovillage society will determine that level.
 If a member breaches the Social Contract, support for that higher level would be reduced, and social privileges would be withdrawn.